 In yoga philosophy, there is a powerful reminder: not every emotion tells the truth.
-This doesn’t mean we should suppress or ignore them.
-On the contrary — it is important to notice our emotions and give them space.
+However, this doesn’t mean we should suppress or ignore them.
+On the contrary—it is important to notice emotions and give them space.
 They show us that something within us has been touched.
 At the same time, we can learn not to automatically believe that what we feel is the absolute truth about a situation.

-What happens when you see yourself as the observer of your feelings?
+What happens when you begin to see yourself as the observer of your emotions and feelings?

 “Yoga is the stilling of the fluctuations of the mind.”